 Offshore{at} is the share of the property market in district a owned by corporations in tax havens in year t.
 The specification includes fixed effects for local districts (α_a) and years (μ_t).
 The coefficient of interest, ω , is identified by comparing the change in vacancy rates across districts with different changes in the offshore ownership share.
-Because both the dependent variable and the main explanatory are expressed in shares of the market, we can approximately interpret β as the fraction of properties that become vacant when acquired by offshore owners.27
+Because both the dependent variable and the main explanatory are expressed in shares of the market, we can approximately interpret β as the fraction of properties that become vacant when acquired by offshore owners.34

 Table 5 displays the results from this specification in Panel B. The baseline estimate suggests that increasing the offshore ownership share by 1 percentage point is associated with an increase in the vacancy rate by just above 0.2 percentage points (Column 1).
-The estimate is robust to controls for the foreign population share and corporate ownership (Columns 2-3).
+It is reasonably robust to controls for the foreign population share, overall corporate ownership, and the distance to London Tower (Columns 2-4).
 Taken at face value, the estimate suggests that one out of five properties owned through offshore corporations is vacant.